-$$\Delta G = EQ$$
+$$\triangle G = EQ$$

 The change in free energy (in kJ/mole) for a redox reaction, therefore, is where ΔG has units of kJ/mol.
-The minus sign in equation 6.23 is the result of a difference in the conventions for assigning a reaction's favorable direction.
-In thermodynamics, a reaction is favored when ΔG is negative, but a redox reaction is favored when E is positive.
-Substituting equation 6.23 into equation 6.3 and dividing by -nF, leads to the well-known NERNST EQUATION
+The minus sign in equation 6.23 is the result of a different convention for assigning a reaction's favorable direction.
+In thermodynamics, a reaction is favored when ΔG is negative, but an oxidation-reduction reaction is favored when E is positive.
+Substituting equation 6.23 into equation 6.3 and dividing by -nF, leads to the well-known Nernst equation